SwathiKrish97/Large-Language-Model/LLM-main/README.md

+# Large Language Model

-# LLM - Using a Large Language Model to take text as input and outputs the sentiment of the text which is either Positive, Negative or Neutral.
+Large Language Model processes textual input and generates an analysis of the sentiment expressed within the text, categorizing it as Positive, Negative, or Neutral.